 Benefits estimation is an optional feature that can greatly enhance the substantiation of your strategic roadmap.
 The Benefits Estimation feature is related to the Cost Estimation feature.
 These can be enabled separately, but both cost estimation and benefits estimation are often applied together.

 Jibility supports the ability to describe and capture the estimated benefits for each initiative.
 The estimated benefits will support cost benefit analysis and allow you to state tangible and intangible benefits as input into the business case for your strategic roadmap and portfolio of initiatives.

 There are two primary reasons why cost estimation and benefits estimation are useful:

-In Jibility, you can choose to include or exclude cost or benefits estimation in the Canvas Properties settings.
+In Jibility, you can choose to include or exclude cost or benefits estimation in the Roadmap Properties settings.

-Tips: Similar to Cost Estimation, the Benefits Estimation feature can be disabled upfront to focus on building the basics of your strategic roadmap.
+Tips: Similar to Cost Estimation, the Benefits Estimation feature can be disabled or hidden upfront to focus on building the basics of your strategic roadmap.
 You can then socialize this with your stakeholders without getting stuck in detailed discussions around costs and benefits.

 Defining Initiative Benefits

 Benefits are defined at the initiative level.
 For each initiative, you can define:

 There are different schools of thought on the subject of benefits realization and, in particular, benefits estimation.
 Fundamentally, there are two types of benefits; tangible and intangible.
 Generally, tangible benefits are measurable such as increased revenue, reduced cost and reduced time.
 One school of thought suggests that the only benefits worth capturing are those that impact the bottom line (e.g. Profit and Loss).